speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Applications and Page Replacement

 -  All of these algorithms have OS guessing about future page access
 -  Some applications have better knowledge – i.e. databases
+   - 미래의 패턴을 알고 있음
-- Memory intensive applications can cause double buffering
+-  **Memory intensive applications** can cause double buffering
   - OS keeps copy of page in memory as I/O buffer
-  - Application keeps page in memory for its own work
+  - Application keeps page in memory for its **own work**
 -  Operating system can given direct access to the disk, getting out of the way of the applications
   - Raw disk mode
 -  Bypasses buffering, locking, etc